Equity, Diversity, Inclusion & Belonging

 Onboarding EDIB Workshop

-The Foundational Workshop designed and implemented in 2019 for all Juilliard employees has since been incorporated into an online session to be given to all Juilliard employees as a part of the onboarding process.
+The Foundational Workshop designed and implemented in 2019 for Juilliard employees has since been incorporated into an online session to be given to all Juilliard employees as a part of the onboarding process.
 The sessions will also be available to continuing faculty and staff as an additional resource beyond the yearly workshop offerings.

 Orientation and First Year Experience